LindaSt/BT-graph-creation/README.md

        - `tumorbuds`: only the tumorbuds are fully connected
      - `--other-edge-fct`: supersedes the `--edge-def*`.
 Following options:
-       - `hierarchical`: creates a graph where the tumor buds are fully connected, and the T-cells are connected to the closest tumor bud.
+       - `hierarchical`: creates a graph where the tumor buds are fully connected, and the T-cells are connected to the closest tumor bud, and then fully connected per bud.
        - `delaunay`: performs delaunay triangulation (regardless of node label)
      - `--output-folder`: path to where output folder should be created
      - `--node-feature-csvs`: optional.
 Path to folder with csv files that contain additional node features.